Jesup Drive-In

 5 Georgia Drive-In Theaters You Can't Miss

-Pack up the family and head out for a double feature at these Georgia drive-ins!
+Pack up the family and head out for a movie on the big screen at these Georgia drive-ins!

 During the peak of the drive-in movie craze, the world saw more than 5,500 theaters – most of those in the U.S. Today, there are less than 350 worldwide.
 And what a shame, as they offer families such a fun, affordable option for adventure.